boblemaire/IoTaWatt/Docs/CTconfig.rst

 ~~~~~~~~~~~~~~~

 Current type CTs are the most common type of CT used with IoTaWatt and all of the
-CTs sold in the IoTaWatt Stuff Store are of this type.
+CTs available in the IoTaWatt *Stuff* Store are of this type.
 They are typically described by
 the ratio of the maximum primary current that they can measure and the corresponding
 secondary current that will be produced, as in 200A:50mA.
 For these CTs, you will be asked to specify the "Turns:".